trenaman/templ8/README.md

 Comments
 ---------

-Velocity seems awesome-fast while Handlebars (v0.0.3-perf) is about 4x slower.
+Velocity seems awesome-fast.
 The performance hit on a StringBuffer is negligible while comparing it to a StringBuilder: probably the JVM is smart enough to figure out that the access to the StringBuffer is thread safe thus allowing to remove all synchronization (escape analysis).

 Freemarker is 2x slower than Velocity while is really disappointing to see how slow '.format' is in Scala.
-Play 2.0 templates are faster then all the Scalate dialects and is at par with Handlebars.scala (!).

 Scalate falls below all other engines (even the humble Handlebars!) while rendering SSP and Mustache

+It's strange to see Play20 templating be so slow; suspect that there is something not right in our Play benchmark.